jdjakub/phd-thesis/ch-bl.md

 We might even be tempted to conclude that it only makes sense to use a low-level substrate, since we can complete a basic editor sooner and subsequently work in-system.
 This neglects the fact, however, that the higher-level structures of our substrate would inevitably be required at some point.
 Thus we would have to do the same work anyway, but only once we had suffered through the human-unfriendly low-level substrate.

 It is also remarkable that, in this restricted interaction domain, we finally *did* manage to surpass our default \ac{JS} text editor.
-There is a cost to typing out concrete syntax like `:` and `{}` for \ac{JS} map structures, as well as ensuring indentation is correct.
+There is a cost to typing out concrete syntax like `:` and `{}` for \ac{JS} map structures, as well as ensuring indentation is correct.^[Although \ac{JS} will run fine with or without indentations, source code is meant for *human* eyes---and ours regarded proper indentation as a requirement for legibility.]
 For entering state structures, we found the structured editing style to be quicker.
 As a result, where previously we might have added new persistent state in our \ac{JS} startup code, we now directly entered it into the system and persisted it manually.

 There is a caveat to all this.
 The whole exercise was in the service of paying our substrate debt from earlier---pulling up the state viewer "ladder" that had got us to this point.
 Ideally, we would have built up its replacement in-system.
 Yet as pointed out, \ac{JS} was still the most appealing way to program at this stage, so we used it for this editor as well.
 In other words, we took on a new debt in order to pay off the first one!
 To resolve it, we would port the \ac{JS} to Masp---a process which is underway at the time of writing for both the Masp interpreter and the state editor.